-4. Provide experiential learning opportunities that will help cadets fully intgrate within the VMI system and achieve their highest potential.
+4. Provide experiential learning opportunities that will help cadets fully integrate within the VMI system, achieve their highest potential, and be productive members of a high performing Corps of Cadets.

 We respect and embrace the spectrum of religious, racial, ethnic, gender, political, and viewpoint diversity that cadets bring with them, and acknowledge that a key strength of the Corps of Cadets is its diversity.
-Although we cannot guarantee cadets' success, we can ensure that our support structures help them learn and refine the skills that they will need to achieve their personal best - while at VMI and as graduates.
+Although we cannot guarantee cadets' success, we can ensure our support structures help them learn and refine the skills they will need to achieve their personal best-while at VMI and as graduates.
 Without exception, cadets must be willing to commit to the VMI system, work diligently toward their goals, and meet required standards.
-That is, cadets must earn success.
-Reciprocally, we have a responsibility to ensure that the VMI system is conducive to healthy development and growth, and that every cadet regardless of race, ethnicity, gender, or nationality, can thrive within its confines.
-To that end, we will offer world-class, research-based training and learning experiences that promote growth, enhance belonging, and equip cadets with the skills needed to successfully interact with diverse groups.
+That is, cadets must earn their place within the Corps.
+In return, we have a responsibility to ensure the VMI system is conducive to healthy development and growth, and that every cadet, regardless background, can be a contributing member throughout the echelons of the Corps.